-- b.
-After completing the instructions in this chapter, follow the instructions in Section 8.2 in this guide. - 11 There are several things you must do before you can use the system.
-For complete information, see Chapter 8.
+10 There are several things you must do before you can use the system.
+For complete information, see Chapter 6.

-This chapter describes installing the VMS operating system on a VAXstation I, II, II/GPX and on a MicroVAX I and II using diskettes.
-To install the VMS operating system from magnetic tape or tape cartridge, see Chapter 5.
-To install the VMS operating system from CD ROM, see Chapter 7.
+This chapter describes installing the VMS operating system on a VAXstation 2000 or MicroVAX 2000 from diskettes.
+To install the VMS operating system from tape cartridges, see Chapter 4.